The Center for Diversion & Services

 Who is on the Justice Policy Board?

-The Justice Policy Board is tasked with setting an overall vision and goals for an intergovernmental and multi-stakeholder partnership between the City of Atlanta and Fulton County focused on establishing and supporting the development of the Diversion Center and expanding and strengthening metro Atlanta’s continuum of resources to provide alternatives to arrest and incarceration.
+The Justice Policy Board was tasked with setting an overall vision and goals for an intergovernmental and multi-stakeholder partnership between the City of Atlanta and Fulton County focused on establishing and supporting the development of the Diversion Center and expanding and strengthening metro Atlanta’s continuum of resources to provide alternatives to arrest and incarceration.
 The continuum of resources may include, but is not limited to, increased behavioral and crisis care programming and services and expanded options (beyond arrest and jail) for concerns related to homelessness, mental health, substance use, and poverty.

 The Justice Policy Board is co-chaired by Atlanta City Councilmember Dustin Hillis and Fulton County Superior Court Judge Robert McBurney and has representation from relevant governmental and partner organizations including: